-It seems that a perennial theme around California living is that people are often thinking about leaving the state.
+It seems that a perennial theme around living in California is that people are often thinking about leaving the state.
 You’ve probably heard the joke: “Will the last person to leave California please turn out the lights?”

 As a native-born Californian, I can’t say I identify with the pull of other states.
 I’ve been all around this country, and all around the world – and there are plenty of great places to live, but none of them hold a candle, for me, to what California has to offer.
 And I know most Californians feel the same way.
 I know, because I talk to dozens of them every week, following up with people who have at one time or another expressed an interest in selling their homes.

 The single biggest impediment for people who want to cash in on their home equity is: where would I go?
 Most people do not sell for that simple reason – they don’t know where else they’d rather live.
-Many of them though – at least half, I think – still want to remain in California, with some-day plans to move to Sacramento or somewhere in the Sierras for example.
+Interestingly enough, many folks looking to cash in on their home equity – that #1 reason for selling, in my experience – will remain in California, with some-day plans to move to Sacramento or somewhere in the Sierra foothills for example.
+This is often due to family and friends still living in northern California, and the desire to have a lower cost of living while not being half a continent away from them is a powerful reason to move “domestically.”

 Most-Mentioned States to Move to from California